Minsheng Life Insurance: Asset Management

 Established in 2012, Minsheng Tonghui Asset Management is a wholly owned subsidiary and operates as the asset management arm of Minsheng Life Insurance.
-It is one of China's largest asset management companies funded by insurance institutions.

 On July 14, 2014, Minsheng Tonghui Asset Management acquired ZheShang Fund Management Co., Ltd, helping Minsheng Life to become the second insurance company in China to enter the field of mutual funds since the promulgation of the measure on piloting the establishment of fund management arms by insurance institutions in 2013.